Avoiding Duplicate Images

 Tools to negate the need for duplicates

-Tools to detect and cleanup duplicates
+Tools to detect and clean up duplicates

 Detection during Upload

-The most appropiate place to check is when they're being added to the system.
-Why let them be added at all right?
-DBGallery has a checkbox in its upload dialog which everyone should use: Detect Duplicates.
-When duplicates are detected the upload page lights up a "Resolve Duplicates" button (Figures 1), which leads to a "Resolve Duplicates" page (Figure 2).
+The ideal time to detect duplicates is during the upload process—why let them in at all?
+DBGallery offers a checkbox in its upload dialog: "Detect Duplicates".
+When duplicates are found, the upload page activates a "Resolve Duplicates" button (Figure 1), which leads to a page where you can resolve the duplicates (Figure 2).

 Global Duplicates Detection